PTPTN Loan Repayment Guide (Plus Discounts, Moratorium Updates)

 Another question you might be asking, is what if you can’t afford to pay RM500 out of your arrears?
 Don’t worry because the amount you have to pay for the arrears is negotiable.
-With restructuring Ali not only has more time to settle his debt, and he is able to do it with lower monthly repayments while paying less in the end.
+With restructuring Ali has more time to settle his debt.
+He is also able to do it with lower monthly repayments while paying less in the end.

 All you have to do is to head to any PTPTN counter or office near you, and discuss the terms of restructuring the loan in person.

 Between your car loan, electric, water and phone bills, sometimes there’s just too many things you have to keep track of, that you might forget to repay your PTPTN loan.